Skip to content

 IT is information technology: the work is a coherent flow of meaning — who talks to whom, about what, toward which goals, with which processes, and what observers can see.
 Without communication and transparency, shipping code is pointless: local order in files, global chaos in the team.

-IOP in the IDE centers explicit intent (goal, target state, agreed process) and an observable execution delta.
-C# and the repo stay the source of truth for program text; IOP is a discipline of communication in which code is the verifiable outcome of agreement, not a replacement for talking.
+IOP centers explicit intent (goal, target state, agreed process) and an observable execution delta.
+Code in the repo stays the source of truth for the program; IOP is a discipline of communication in which code is the verifiable outcome of agreement, not a replacement for talking.

 What IOP is not

-• Not “zoomers invented /build” — slashes, palette, and Melody are surfaces for one meaning.
+• Not “zoomers invented /build” — slashes, palette, hotkeys are surfaces for one meaning.

 • Not a replacement for OOP/FP: classes and functions remain; what changes is how the team agrees on work before and after edits.

-At the center is a aligned information flow (people, agent, artifacts, status).
+At the center is an aligned information flow (people, agent, artifacts, status).
 An intent is not a button — it is a named agreement on a goal or target state in that flow.
-In CIDE it is carried by Intercom, topic cards, ADR/KB, command_id, Intent Melody (c:), slashes (ADR 0119), palette, and the same commands via MCP — one meaning, many channels, no scattered parsers.
+One meaning can appear in chat, commands, ADRs — without scattered “worlds.”

 2. Two-loop verification